Kozea/Radicale/DOCUMENTATION.md

   in combination with SSO support in reverse proxy (e.g. Apache+mod_auth_openidc).

 * `pam` _(>= 3.5.0)_
-  Use local PAM to authenticate users by relaying credentials from client and handle result..
+  Use local PAM to authenticate users by relaying credentials from client and handle result.

+  User groups are supported _(>= 3.8.0)_

 Default: `none` _(< 3.5.0)_ / `denyall` _(>= 3.5.0)_